 Easy to deploy and manage

-Easy setup and configuration: You can setup and configure your Amazon Elasticsearch domain easily with a few clicks in the console or via a single API call through the AWS Command Line Interface (CLI) or the AWS SDK.
-While creating a new domain you can specify the number of instances, instance types, and storage options.
-You can also modify or delete existing domains at any time.
+Setup and configuration: Getting started with Amazon Elasticsearch Service is easy.
+You can setup and configure your Amazon Elasticsearch Service cluster using the AWS Management Console or a single API call through the AWS Command Line Interface (CLI).
+You can specify the number of instances, instance types, storage options, and modify or delete existing clusters at any time.

 In-place upgrades: Amazon Elasticsearch Service enables you to easily upgrade your Elasticsearch clusters to newer versions without any downtime, using in-place version upgrades.
 With in-place upgrades, you no longer need to go through the hassle of taking a manual snapshot, restoring it to a new cluster running the newer version of Elasticsearch, and updating all of your endpoint references.
 Learn more »